ridhwandll/ridhwandll.github.io/RidSite/content/posts/Illuminati.md

 >Did you know Zuck, the founder of Meta is a Jew?
 People protest on these jewish media for Palestine.
 I agree it spreads awareness but you are manipulated to share these.

 "One eye" is the symbol of Illuminati aka FreeMasons.
 Do you know what is printed on the 1 USD note?
 Yes "The eye", it's a clear eye representing Illuminati, which everyone ignores.
 Not only 1 USD note, you can see the eye on the "Seal of the United States", not on the front, but on the back(Yes, this seal has 2 sides).
 The eagle on the seal has 13 arrows(13 is an Illuminati code).
+Also **Gigi Hadid's evil eye shoe** is another thing.

 >Do you know the cartoon "Simpsons"?
 Do you know that they make predictions about future world in their episodes?
 Jewish Rabbi's and stuff.